Kong/docs.konghq.com/app/konnect/gateway-manager/provision-cloud-gateway.md

 {% navtab UI %}
 1. From [Gateway Manager](https://cloud.konghq.com/gateway-manager) in the navigation menu, click the **New Control Plane** menu and select **{{site.base_gateway}}**.

-1. In the Create a Control Plane dialog, enter a name for your cloud gateway and click **Dedicated Cloud Instances**.
+1. Enter a name for your cloud gateway and click **Dedicated Cloud Instances**.

 1. Configure any labels as needed, and click **Next Step**.

 	You will be redirected the provisioning dialog for your newly created Dedicated Cloud Gateway.
-The cloud gateway is only created, it still needs to be provisioned and a data plane node needs to be added.
+The cloud gateway is created but not yet provisioned, and it still requires a data plane node.

-1. To add a data plane node to your Dedicated Cloud Gateway, do the following in the Create a Data Plane Node dialog:
+1. Add a data plane node to your Dedicated Cloud Gateway:

     1. From the **Gateway Version** menu, select the {{site.base_gateway}} version you want to use.